Cancer Vaccines

 Whole cell vaccines

-Scientists make these vaccines from the patient’s own cancer cells, another person’s cancer cells or cancer cells that were grown in the laboratory.
+Scientists can make these vaccines from the patient’s own cancer cells, another person’s cancer cells or cancer cells that were grown in the laboratory.

 Dendritic cell vaccines